Stephanie V. Gaitley

 Gaitley learned early on in her basketball career about success, as she was a member of the Ocean City High School girl’s basketball team that went 100-0 in league play from 1974-78 under head coach Pat Dougherty.
 She is a member of the South Jersey and Ocean City High School Halls of Fame.

-"After an extensive national search, we are excited to find someone like Stephanie Gaitley to lead our women's basketball program," said former Fordham Executive Director of Athletics Frank McLaughlin at her introductory press conference.
+"After an extensive national search, we are excited to find someone like Stephanie Gaitley to lead our women's basketball program," said former Fordham Executive Director of Athletic Frank McLaughlin at her introductory press conference.
 "She has been a winner and has always had a conference-championship caliber team.
 Not only has Stephanie had great success on the court, she has always emphasized academic success and the full development of the student-athlete.
 Her outstanding coaching career makes a strong statement that Fordham is very serious about becoming one of the top women's basketball programs in the very competitive Atlantic 10 Conference."